-I want to talk now about the difference between earning something and deserving it.
-Somehow large portions of the lower class, mostly conservatives, still believe that the rich deserve what they have and the poor what they don’t, as if they could all reach the same level of wealth if everyone just worked harder, like one planet is capable of providing so much and as if those who’ve acquired thousands of times more money have worked thousands of times harder.
+What about the idea that the rich deserve what they have?
+Let’s talk about the difference between earning something and deserving it.
+Somehow large portions of the lower class, mostly conservatives, still believe that the rich deserve what they have and the poor what they don’t, as if they could all reach the same level of prosperity if everyone just worked harder, like one planet is capable of providing so much and as if those who’ve acquired thousands of times more money have actually worked thousands of times harder.
 To earn something is to accept payment, or some other form of reward, for providing some type of service.
 Somebody wants something done and has the capital to entice someone else to make it happen for them.
 If the laborer completes the task and isn’t given the previously agreed compensation, he can justifiably say “Hey, we had a deal!
 I earned it!”
 However, to say “Hey, I deserve it” wouldn’t necessarily be true.

 People do all sorts of horrendous things for money, things that make prostitution look admirable by comparison.
 In fact, one definition of prostitution is “the unworthy or corrupt use of one’s talents for the sake of personal or financial gain.”
-Sounds like a pretty good description for how most of us spend our days.
+That sounds like a pretty good description for how most of us spend our days.
 We’re basically pandering to the base desires of addicts, even exploiting their addictions when we can.
 And that’s more of a middle class work description.
 The upper class are the real pimps, profiting from the labor of their whores while keeping them dependent by forcibly injecting heroine into their arms or dumbing them down or threatening them or any other technique for keeping them on their corners.
 To deserve something is to say that you’ve shown to be someone who will use it (whatever it is) responsibly, for the best of society.
 And unlike earning, there are limits to what can be deserved.
 Frankly, there’s no invention, medical breakthrough or cherished piece of artwork that can make anyone worthy of living in Oprah’s $85 million mansion, or even one of her spare mansions.
 The world only has so much to go around.
 She can brag all she wants about giving away millions of dollars but it doesn’t change the fact that she lives as if her luxury is more important than thousands of the world’s poor simply being able to survive.
 If she gave away literally 99% of her wealth she’d still have more than most of us can imagine ($29,000,000 by my calculation) and yet by giving away something like 10% of her earnings she’s built herself a reputation as one of the world’s most generous, caring human beings.
 Give me a break.
 The average middle class American gives away a comparable percentage to charity (7.6%) despite the fact that their wealth (I’m estimating between $30,000 and $60,000) is literally only 1/100,000th to 1/50,000th the amount of Oprah’s!
 That means that she can give away $50,000 to $100,000 as easily as a middle class American can give someone a dollar for a drink from a vending machine.
+Actually, even that is easier for her because she wouldn’t put herself into the same precarious situation that they’re in until giving away enough to lower her bank account to their level, which would take nearly 29,000 donations of $100,000.
 Plus, even though one of her mansions is actually on a farm, she’s converted so much more of the world into flamboyant energy-guzzling structures, lawn grass, decorative plants and private beaches that are now off limits to people who would actually swim there more than one weekend per year.
 To take so much then give to charities that were set up to deal with the problems that your lifestyle has caused is like breaking into someone’s house, stealing all they have and taking them out for a beer afterward.
 So much for being the paragon of generosity and compassion.

 I’ve had wealthy friends and some of them seemed as caring and generous as anybody else.
 For a while I was of the opinion that it’s impossible for good people to acquire so much but there are people out there who just kind of get handed these fortunes and don’t know what to do with them.
 And there are celebrities that I think are a little more sincere than Oprah.
 While people like Oprah, Bill Gates, the Koch brothers, Richard Branson and Bill O’Reilly all fit into the “efficiency in philanthropy” model, where they donate in conspicuous ways that help them win fans, sell books, and promote their own business interests, there are others who seem to just realize they have way more than they know what to do with and that don’t really feel they deserve so much.
 While they don’t necessarily deserve to be glorified (I’ll point out the hypocrisies as I go) they at least show that there is some potential for the rich to help with real solutions.

-First let me say how much I abhor celebrity gossip and how irritating this little bit of research was for me.
+First, let me say how much I abhor celebrity gossip and how irritating this little bit of research was for me.
 Hopefully it helps me make my case.
-Anyway, Harrison Ford and Tom Friedman work to spread information about ecocide with the show Years of Living Dangerously, then go back home to their $12.6 million and $9 million mansions.
-Beyonce makes the poignant video for her heartfelt song “I was here”, expressing concern for the footprint she leaves on the world.
+Anyway, Beyoncé makes the poignant video for her heartfelt song “I was here”, expressing concern for the footprint she leaves on the world.
 I guess that explains her enormous walk-in shoe closets.
 There’s really nothing crazier than worrying about leaving your mark on the world right now.
 With plastic and nuclear pollution, dammed rivers, hidden sewage infrastructure under otherwise fertile land, the future will know we were here, that we lived like greedy assholes and loved every second of it, and they’re going to fucking hate us for it.
 She also caused controversy with her Black Panthers tribute during a Super bowl halftime show, which was pretty strange considering the Panthers’ views on the upper class and stupid media spectacles.
 Even crazier is that she’s hailed as a feminist symbol of female empowerment for basically making a career out of exploiting the hormones of teenagers.
-Moving on, Brad Pitt plays the role of Tyler Durden, a character that opened up a lot of people to anarcho-primitivist ideas, narrates eco-themed shows on Link TV and gets a $20 million heart-shaped island from Angelina Jolie (another supposed philanthropist) as a birthday present.
-James Cameron makes the movie Avatar, probably the best environmental propaganda film to ever come out of Hollywood, and is even alleged to have said that he supports eco-terrorism.
+Moving on, Harrison Ford and Tom Friedman work to spread information about ecocide with the show Years of Living Dangerously, then go back home to their $12.6 million and $9 million mansions.
+Brad Pitt plays the role of Tyler Durden, a character that opened up a lot of people to anarcho-primitivist ideas, narrates eco-themed shows on Link TV and gets a $20 million heart-shaped island from Angelina Jolie (another supposed philanthropist) as a birthday present.
+James Cameron makes the movie Avatar, which is probably the best environmental propaganda film to ever come out of Hollywood, and is even alleged to have said that he supports eco-terrorism.
 Yet he owns 3 mansions with a combined square footage of over 24,000 square feet and is holding onto an estimated $1.79 billion worth of personal wealth.
 Leonardo DiCaprio narrates for environmental documentaries like the 11th Hour and Thom Hartmann’s film Last Hours, calls for respecting the indigenous people of the world when receiving an award for The Revenant and even speaks at the United Nations pleading for more effort to prevent climate change.
 For some reason he still doesn’t see anything wrong with having $217 million and several mansions.
 Woody Harrelson narrates the Zeitgeist Movie rip-off, Ethos, labeling wasteful lifestyles as a problem, even though he’s worth $65 million.
 Robert Redford narrates the Link TV show The New Environmentalists, makes environmental themed movies like A Walk in the Woods and The Company You Keep, but keeps $170 million for himself.

-So there’s all these people, they say they care about the problems of the world, and unlike most of us they actually have a shit ton of money to do something about it.
+So there’s all these people, they say they care about the problems of the world and, unlike most of us, they actually have a shitload of money to do something about it.
 What would have more benefit than simply helping the poor buy more stuff?
 Why not actually empower the poor by funding the transformation of destructive farms into self-sufficient eco-villages?
 Take away the need for consumption for as many people as possible.
 Take away their dependence on destructive industries and reverse the toxifying, carbon-emitting effects of modern agriculture.
 Force the government to put more consideration into steady-state and degrowth economic models and cause irreparable damage to companies like Monsanto and Cargill.
 Help make simple living the new thing.
 Money can make accomplishing those things a whole lot easier.

-So there clearly are better ways to use this money than just make more of these expensive, high-tech and violent environmentalist propaganda films, like Avatar.
+So there clearly are better ways to use this money than just help people buy more shit from Walmart and Best Buy, or make more of these expensive, high-tech and violent environmentalist propaganda films, like Avatar.
 I mean, as helpful as they may be at tricking people who just want to see shit get blown up into caring about the environment, even a lot of the good messages are questionable.
 When the humanoid creatures are basically born with car keys growing out of their hair and the ungulates are born with key holes, is that a metaphor for symbiotic relationships in nature or just a romanticized depiction of domination?
 Do people leave the theaters appreciating the complex interdependencies of ecosystems or do they just want to find some large creature to ride on?

 Most of the rich obviously still don’t think they owe society anything.
 In their minds they just have more because they’re the best.
-They’re the hardest working, smartest and most deserving.
+They think of themselves as the hardest working, smartest and most deserving.
 But there’s a fine line between productive and destructive, diligent and obsessed, devoted and fanatical, clever and dishonorable, brave and foolish, nationalistic and racist, what we pride ourselves in and what we should be ashamed of.
+And let’s not forget that, in most cases, luck has played more of a role in their success than they’d like to admit.
 Those who have accepted the rewards of the modern world should keep that in mind when deciding what they should give back and how.
-Frankly, if you have the means to help turn things around you really owe it to the world to do it.
+Frankly, if you have the means to help turn things around then you really owe it to the world to do it.